ReuschelCGN/RebootMadDevice/README.md

 - usable with snmp
 - usable with gpio
 - relay mode NC or NO
-HINT to devices.json:
+HINT to devices.json for SWITCH_MODE "GPIO":
-For SWITCH_MODE "GPIO" -> SWITCH_VALUE use GPIO.BCM so its the GPIO number (not the pin number) -> SWITCH_OPTION is NC or NO (NC = normally closed / NO = normally open) and False if pin is then without power (Relais is in standby).
+SWITCH_VALUE use GPIO.BCM so its the GPIO number (not the pin number) SWITCH_OPTION is NC or NO (NC = normally closed / NO = normally open) and False if pin is then without power (Relais is in standby)
 ```
 #### Whats new:
 ```